RR2DO2/maxminddb-geolite2/README.rst

 Description
 -----------

-maxminddb-geoip is a library that provides access to MaxMind's GeoIP2 databases.
+maxminddb-geolite2 is a library that provides access to MaxMind's GeoIP2 databases.
 It depends on the official MaxMind library for functionality, but it conveniently ships a recent version of the GeoLite2 City database as provided by MaxMind.